 What size room will hold the lift chair?

 a.
-Lift chairs tend to be overstuffed and most standard models extend both outwards and backwards.
+Reclining chairs for seniors tend to be overstuffed and most standard models extend both outwards and backwards.
 Some more advanced lift chairs can start against the wall and slide forward without hitting the wall behind it.
 Bottom line — measure several times to ensure you have ample room before buying a lift chair.

 Still unsure of which powered recliner to select?
 The following brief outline of what's available among the electric recliner classes should get you started.